mark-kimmerman/orbital-playground/README.md

 -   [x] Render an SVG to the screen.
 -   [x] Render an object in the SVG that changes with clock ticks.
 -   [x] Calculate gravitational forces on an object
+-   [x] Store body position, velocity, and acceleration as vectors
+-   [x] Use position to calculate gravitational force vectors